 IF your Flag is made of wool, I would recommend having it professionally dry-cleaned.
 I don't know if it is still a wide-spread "standard practice" or not, but it used to be that a lot of dry cleaners would clean American Flags for FREE.
-I guess it would hurt to ask, right?
+I guess it would not hurt to ask, right?

 IF your Flag is made of cotton, you can also take it to a professional dry cleaners to be cleaned, OR... you can wash your Flag yourself!
 HAND-wash your Flag in COLD water, using a very mild detergent (think of "WooLite", or something similar), then HAND-rinse it thoroughly, twice.
 To dry, lay your Flag out FLAT on some towels.
 Do NOT put it into a clothes dryer!